Seven Stars in Kyushu

 The Seven Stars in Kyushu (ななつ星ｉｎ九州, Nanatsuboshi in Kyūshū) is a deluxe sleeping car excursion train operated by Kyushu Railway Company (JR Kyushu) in Japan since October 2013.

 Design

 The overall design concept of the train was overseen by industrial designer Eiji Mitooka.
-The name of the train is derived from the seven prefectures of Kyushu and the fact that the train is made up of seven cars.
+The name of the train is derived from the seven prefectures of Kyushu and the fact that the train is made up of seven coaches.

 The dedicated diesel locomotive, DF200-7000, for the train was built by Kawasaki Heavy Industries in Kobe, based on the JR Freight Class DF200 locomotive, modified for use in Kyushu and finished in a livery of deep maroon.
 It was completed in July 2013.
 The coaches are based on the 817 series EMU body design and are mounted on 787 series EMU bogies.
 Manufacture of the passenger coaches was split between Hitachi in Kudamatsu, Yamaguchi, and JR Kyushu's Kokura Works in Kitakyushu.